-Offering Help to People Who Have Suffered Workplace Sexual Harassment
+Offering Help to People Who Have Suffered from Sexual Harassment & Abuse

 Sexual harassment in the workplace is illegal in San Francisco and across the U.S. Unfortunately, that does not prevent it from happening.
 If you are a sexual harassment victim, you may feel overwhelmed and unsure of what to do.